mundheda/Adaptive_Sliding_Mode_Controller_Aerial_Manipulator/README.md

 # Aerial-Manipulator-Control

-Design and control mechanism of the Manipulator on a drone
+Design, and Control Mechanism of a Manipulator on a Drone with attached camera.

+## How to run:

+## Features